Collecting Guide: 11 key things to know about Prints & Multiples

 Prints can also present the opportunity to own an authentic and iconic subject without a seven-figure price tag attached to it — a Warhol Liz, a Thiebaud still life, or a depiction of the female form by Picasso.
 Prints can also be a great way to get started — a way to acquaint yourself with styles and artists in the same mode as other mediums but at a different price point.

 How you frame your print is the most important long-term decision you make when it comes to caring for and keeping the piece.
 Make sure you go to a reputable framer: it’s worth paying for a print to be properly mounted using the right materials, and many are not as expensive as you might think.

 Three key tips: if a print has bright colours, don’t hang it in direct sunlight; ensure a print is kept away from any source of moisture; don’t trim the sheet to try to fit it in a smaller frame.
 Framing is something our team is happy to discuss with you — we’re very used to being asked these questions.

 Editions are sold throughout the year at Christie’s.
-We hold sales in New York in March and July, as part of what we call ‘First Open’ weeks — focused on lower-priced prints by the greats of post-war and contemporary art.
+We hold sales in New York in March, July, and September alongside sales in Post-War and Contemporary Art that focused on lower-priced prints by the greats of post-war and contemporary art.
 Our dedicated prints sales in April and October in New York and March and September in London are an opportunity to view the broadest range of works in our market, by artists ranging from Pablo Picasso to Roy Lichtenstein.
 We also hold a number of online sales each year with all sorts of subjects, ranging from sales by artist or portfolio to thematic sales devoted to particular time periods or compositions.